Monitoring Servers with Munin on Ubuntu 12.04 (Precise Pangolin)

 Updated by Linode

-The Linode Manager provides some basic monitoring of system resource utilization, which includes information regarding Network, CPU, and Input/Output usage over the last 24 hours and 30 days.
+The Linode Manager provides some basic monitoring of system resource utilization, which includes information regarding Network, CPU, and Input/Output usage over the past 24 hours and 30 days.
 While this basic information is helpful for monitoring your system, there are cases where more fine-grained information is useful.
 For instance, if you need to monitor memory usage or resource consumption on a per-process level, a more precise monitoring tool like Munin might be helpful.

 Munin is a system and network monitoring tool that uses RRDTool to generate useful visualizations of resource usage.
-The primary goal of the Munin project is to provide an easy to use tool that is simple to install and configure and provides information in an accessible web based interface.
+The primary goal of the Munin project is to provide an easy-to-use tool that is simple to install and configure and provides information in an accessible web-based interface.
 Munin also makes it possible to monitor multiple “nodes” with a single installation.

 Before installing Munin, we assume that you have followed our getting started guide.
 If you’re new to Linux server administration you may be interested in our introduction to Linux concepts guide, the beginner’s guide and administration basics guide.
-Additionally, you’ll need to install a web server such as Apache in order to use the web interface.
+Additionally, you’ll need to install a web server, such as Apache, in order to use the web interface.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 apt-get update apt-get upgrade --show-upgraded

 The Munin system has two components: a master component often referred to as simply “munin,” and a “node” component, or “munin-node,” which collects the data and forwards it to the master node.
 In Lucid, you need to install both the

 munin-node packages if you wish to monitor the Linode you plan to use as the primary Munin device.
 To install these packages, issue the following command:

 On all of the additional machines you administer that you would like to monitor with Munin, issue the following command: